What Does Slow Fashion Actually Mean?

 - Every year Americans throw away 12.7 million tons or 68 lbs of textiles per person according to the EPA.

-- 1.6 million of these textiles could be recycled or reused.
+- We could recycle or reuse 1.6 million of these textiles

 - The average clothing factory worker in the Dominican Republic earns less than $150 per month.
 The average clothing factory worker in Bangladesh earns $43 per month.
 These are not living wages in these poor countries.

 - A $300 pair of jeans could cost $40 if manufactured in China.
 Cheap labor and fabric = cheap fashion.
 Let’s raise our standards on fashion!